What is Asbestos

 NSW Governments publication Fibro & Asbestos – A Renovator and Homeowner’s Guide contains a safety checklist, guidance on safe disposal of fibro and some general tips about what to do if fibro is damaged.

-For more information see the Code of Practice for Safe Removal of Asbestos .
+For more information see Safe Work Australia (Asbestos) .

 Additionally an asbestos hotline has been launched to provide free advice and guidance on asbestos-related issues for the NSW community.
 The NSW Asbestos Hotline number is 1800 ASBESTOS (272 378).